gecko984/supervenn/README.md

 their intersections (chunks) are up to proportion, but the order of elements is not preserved, e.g. the leftmost chunk of size 3 is `{6, 7, 8}`.

 A combinatorial optimization algorithms is applied that automatically chooses an order of the chunks (the columns of the array plotted) to minimize the number of parts, the sets are broken into.
-As you can see, there is only one gap in all of the rows, namely in the blue set.
+In the example above there are no gaps in the rows at all, but it is not always possible even for three sets.

 By default, additional *side plots* are also displayed: